Bachelor of Arts in English

 Such highly sought-after abilities will stand you in good stead no matter what path you choose, whether it's pursuing advanced study in English or seeking a job in education, business, law, television, film, politics, psychology, writing, social activism or any number of fields.

 The English department faculty are world class and diverse.
-They bring to the classroom a wide array of perspectives and specialties, such as African and Afro-American studies, film, television and interactive media studies, Anglophone studies, and women's, gender and sexuality studies.
+They bring to the classroom a wide array of perspectives and specialties, such as African and African American studies; film, television and interactive media studies; Anglophone studies; and women's, gender and sexuality studies.
 Their courses range from the origins of English literature, to Anglophone literature in its global context, to contemporary bestsellers and new media.

 Our faculty are also dedicated teachers and mentors.
 As an English major, you will work one-on-one with your adviser to determine your best course of study.
 And the English major is extremely flexible, enabling you to tailor your selection of courses to wherever your passions lie in terms of history, geography and genre.